apache/flink-kubernetes-operator/flink-autoscaler-standalone/README.md

 You can start a Flink Streaming job with the following ConfigOptions.

 ```
-# Enable Adaptvie scheduler to play the in-place rescaling.
+# Enable Adaptive scheduler to play the in-place rescaling.
 jobmanager.scheduler : adaptive

 # Enable autoscale and scaling